allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 # option 2 - list project and dataset pairs
 squashed_dataset_2 = Dataset.squash(dataset_name='squashed dataset 2',
-                         dataset_project_name_pairs=[('dataset1 project', 'dataset1 name'), ('dataset2 project', 'dataset2 name')]
+                         dataset_project_name_pairs=[('dataset1 project', 'dataset1 name'),
+                                                     ('dataset2 project', 'dataset2 name')]
                          )
 ```

 In addition, the target storage of the compressed dataset can be specified using the `output_url` parameter of [`Dataset.squash`](../references/sdk/dataset.md#datasetsquash).

-## Accessing Datasets
+## Access Datasets
 Once a dataset has been created and uploaded to a server, the dataset can be accessed programmatically from anywhere.

 Use the [`Dataset.get`](../references/sdk/dataset.md#datasetget) class method to access a specific Dataset object, either
 with the dataset's ID or with its project and name.
-If only the dataset's project name is provided, the method returns the
+If only a project name or tag is provided, the method returns the
-last dataset in the specified project.
+most recent dataset in the specified project, or the most recent dataset with the specified tag.

 Once a specific dataset object has been accessed, get a local copy of the dataset using one of the following options:
 * [`Dataset.get_local_copy()`](../references/sdk/dataset.md#get_local_copy) - get a read-only local copy of an entire dataset.